anthonycabreralara/toyfish-rs/README.md

+> 🚧 **This project is currently a work in progress.** Expect incomplete features and active development.

 # 🐟 Toyfish (Rust Edition)

 A Rust implementation of the [Toyfish](https://www.chessprogramming.org/Toy_Fish) chess engine — a minimal, educational chess engine designed for simplicity and clarity.
 This project aims to bring Toyfish to Rust with a clean architecture and modern Rust best practices.